ABOUT

 Founded in 1985 by the Vail Alpine Garden Foundation & named in 1988 in honor of former first lady Betty Ford.
 Located in Ford Park next to the Gerald R. Ford Amphitheater–named in honor of her husband, the 38th president of the United States–the Gardens made a fitting tribute to this remarkable former first lady.

 The original idea came through the collaboration of two longtime Vail residents, landscape designer Marty Jones & Helen Fritch, a gardening hobbyist who listened to Jones’ ideas for a botanical garden during an automotive journey through the Colorado High Country in 1983.
-“To a gardener like me,” says Fritch, now the Gardens’ president emeritus, “it sounded like a good idea & I got involved.”
+“To a gardener like me,” says Fritch, now the Gardens’ president emeritus in memoriam, “it sounded like a good idea & I got involved.”
 As the organization expanded in size & commitment, an executive director & garden staff were hired.
-Currently, volunteers & docents support a five-member staff with more than 3,500 hours annually maintaining the Gardens, giving educational tours, running the gift shops & working at promotional & educational events.
+Currently, volunteers & docents support a seven-member staff with more than 2,000 hours annually maintaining the Gardens, giving educational tours, running the gift shops & working at promotional & educational events.

 Today, Betty Ford Alpine Gardens is comprised of four distinct sections; Mountain Perennial Garden (1989), Mountain Meditation Garden (1991) Alpine Rock Garden (1999), & the Children’s Garden (2002.)
 Our plant collection showcases more than 3,000 species of high-altitude plants, many of which are from the Rocky Mountains, as well as some from other regions of the world.

 Like most public gardens there is a strong emphasis on education.
-Children’s programs are offered most days of the week as well as an annual butterfly launch for over 500 Eagle & Lake County third graders.
+Children’s programs are offered most days of the week as well as an annual butterfly launch for over 500 Eagle County third graders.
 We are one of the first public gardens to offer horticulture therapy classes to those seeking the restorative powers of connecting with nature.
-Docent led tours give visitors an in-depth insight into the world of alpine plants.
+Docent-led tours give visitors in-depth insight into the world of alpine plants.

 The Gardens has a strong commitment to plant conservation & in partnership with other organizations such as the U.S. Bureau of Land Management, Botanic Gardens Conservation International & the Colorado Natural Heritage Program, works to study and conserve Colorado’s rare flora.